What Are Marketing Funnel Metrics - Beginner’s Guide

 3. Lead Engagement Rate

-Lead Engagement Rate tells you how actively your leads are interacting with your content or marketing campaigns.
 Calculating the lead engagement rate involves analyzing the number of engagements (e.g., clicks, likes, shares, comments) generated by leads against the total number of leads or contacts in a specific time frame.

-This metric provides insights into the quality and relevance of your marketing content, allowing you to fine-tune your strategies to better resonate with your audience and nurture your leads towards conversion.
+It also allows you to fine-tune your strategies to better resonate with your audience and nurture your leads towards conversion.

 Bottom of the Funnel (BoFu) Or Conversion Stage